alekskivuls/arXivSearchEngine/README.md

 When making changes to source only need to run `make` again to regenerate executables.

+To run the web engine pass in the args to start the server port and html root dir.
+`./arXivSearchEngineWeb --http-address=0.0.0.0 --http-port=8080 --docroot=.`

 ## Clean Build
 From top level directory
 ```